TBD54566975/technical-proposals/tp025/README.md

    1. authorizing a message.

 It's important to realize that its not possible to create a single 'overall' include-list of message CIDs for authorization purposes, because the appropriate include-list varies based on the timestamp of the received message.
-As a result, we the include-list of message CIDs much be dynamically compose.
+As a result, we the include-list of message CIDs much be dynamically composed.

 ### Scope Processing